test image test image CoSQL 1.0 test image test image

 CoSQL is a corpus for building cross-domain Conversational text-to-SQL systems.
 It is the dialogue version of the Spider and SParC tasks.
 CoSQL consists of 30k+ turns plus 10k+ annotated SQL queries, obtained from a Wizard-of-Oz collection of 3k dialogues querying 200 complex databases spanning 138 domains.
 Each dialogue simulates a real-world DB query scenario with a crowd worker as a user exploring the database and a SQL expert retrieving answers with SQL, clarifying ambiguous questions, or otherwise informing of unanswerable questions.

-Related works: DS-1000, Binder, UnifiedSKG, single-turn Spider and multi-turn SParC text-to-SQL tasks DS-1000 Challenge ('22) Binder Framework (ICLR '23) UnifiedSKG Framework (EMNLP '22) Spider Chanllenge (EMNLP'18) SParC Chanllenge (ACL'19)
+Related Works from XLANG Lab: Spider 2.0 Text-to-SQL ('24) Spider2-V ('24) OSWorld ('24) DS-1000 Challenge (ICML'23) Binder Framework (ICLR '23) UnifiedSKG Framework (EMNLP'22) Spider Chanllenge (EMNLP'18) SParC Chanllenge (ACL'19)

 News